aspose-words/Aspose.Words-API-References/english/net/aspose.words/controlchar/crlf/_index.md

 ---
 title: ControlChar.CrLf
 second_title: Aspose.Words for .NET API Reference
 description: ControlChar field.
 Carriage return followed by line feed character x000dx000a or rn.
-Not used as such in Microsoft Word documents but commonly used in text files for paragraph breaks in C#
+Not used as such in Microsoft Word documents but commonly used in text files for paragraph breaks in C#.
 type: docs
 weight: 60
 url: /net/aspose.words/controlchar/crlf/